 General Build Options

-For the general build options in the Build panel are as follows:
+Build - the general build options in the panel are as follows:

-After being enabled, if any asset fails to load, it is because the renamed new file can not be found.
-It is usually because some third-party assets were not loaded by
+After enabling, if the asset cannot be loaded, it means that the renamed new file cannot be found.
+This is usually caused by some third-party assets not being loaded through the

 const uuid = assetManager.utils.getUuidFromURL(url); url = assetManager.utils.getUrlWithUuid(uuid);

-Note: when MD5 Cache is enabled on the native platform, if any asset fails to load, it is usually because some third-party assets used in C++ were not loaded by
+Note: after MD5 Cache is enabled on the native platform, if assets cannot be loaded, it is usually caused by some third-party assets used in C++ not being loaded through the

 assetManager.
-This can also be solved by converting the URL with the following code:
+It can also be solved by converting the URL with the following code:

 auto cx = ScriptingCore::getInstance()->getGlobalContext(); JS::RootedValue returnParam(cx); ScriptingCore::getInstance()->evalString("cc.assetManager.utils.getUrlWithUuid(cc.assetManager.utils.getUuidFromURL('url'))", &returnParam); string url; jsval_to_string(cx, returnParam, &url);